Skip to content

 Perusina notes: The larger an empire is, the more difficult it becomes to connect all people, places, and messages.

-The Inca had no writing system like we do today.
+The Incas did not have writing as we do today.
 For important information, they used, among other things, quipus.
 These were cords with knots that could record numbers and information.

 Chasqui messengers ran along roads and paths to deliver messages.
-This was especially important for Huayna Cápac because his empire was so vast.
+This was particularly important for Huayna Cápac because his empire was so large.

 Perusino is amazed at how quickly messages could travel without mobile phones and computers.
-Perusina is particularly interested in how cleverly this system was organized.
+Perusina is especially interested in how cleverly this system was organized.

 Huayna Cápac meets people from different regions of the Inca Empire

 A large empire consisted not only of one people and one place.
-There were many regions with their own landscapes, goods, clothing, and customs.
+There were many regions with their own landscapes, goods, clothes, and customs.

 Huayna Cápac had to ensure that these regions remained connected.
-This was a great task.
+That was a big task.
 Sometimes it was about cooperation, sometimes about control, and sometimes about difficult decisions.

-If you want to read more about the center of the Inca, you can find the article on Cusco here.
+If you want to read more about the center of the Incas, you can find the article about Cusco here.

-Huayna Cápac is exciting because his story shows how large the Inca Empire had become.
-At the same time, one realizes: the bigger something gets, the harder it is to keep everything together.
+Huayna Cápac is interesting because his story shows how vast the Inca Empire had become.
+At the same time, you realize: the bigger something gets, the harder it is to keep it all together.

 • Huayna Cápac is considered the eleventh Sapa Inca.